 Tubular bandages apply constant even support to the area where they are applied.
-Compression is one of the four steps of RICE (Rest, Ice, Compression, Elevation).
-For an acute injury, it is vital that compression is applied within minutes after the injury to gain the most benefit.
-For recurring minor injuries, wearing a tubular bandage during the day when carrying out activities has the advantage of both providing some protection against injury as well as immediately applying pressure when an injury or joint subluxation occurs.
+Compression is one of the four steps of RICE (Rest, Ice, Compression, Elevation) for an acute injury and for recurring minor injuries, wearing a tubular bandage during the day when carrying out activities has the advantage of both providing some protection against injury as well as immediately applying pressure when an injury or instability occurs.

 They are a cost-effective way to self manage minor injuries and are breathable, reusable and machine washable.
-Tubular bandage applicators are less than £10 and help to apply the bandage over painful areas easier, but be aware that an applicator is a set size and can only be used on one particular size of bandage.
-They come in different sizes for both adults and children, measure the circumference of the area where you want to apply it and purchase the correct size.
+Tubular bandages come in different sizes.
+Measure the circumference of the area where you want to apply it and purchase the correct size.
 There are even tubular bandages for fingers.

 Although minor injuries can safely be self treated at home, it is important to see a medical professional if needed.
 The NHS recommends to consult your GP or visit a minor injuries unit (MIU) “if you think you have a sprain or strain and:

 - you cannot move the injured joint or muscle

 - you cannot put any weight on the injured limb, or it gives way when you try to use it

 - the injured area looks crooked or has unusual lumps or bumps (other than swelling)

 - you have numbness, discolouration or coldness in any part of the injured area